jameshughes89/cs102/src/site/topics/trees/binary-search-trees.rst

 Contains
 --------

-* Like the other data structures, we will want to be able to check if a given element exists within it
+* Like the other data structures, a way to check if a given element exists within the collection is needed
-* Unlike before, where we were doing a linear search through a linear data structure
-* Or an exhaustive depth first search through a regular binary tree
+* Although an exhaustive depth first search through the tree would work, as discussed for the general binary tree would work

+    * :math:`O(n)`

-* Here, due to the nature of the binary search tree ordering, we can simply do a binary search
+* Here, due to the nature of the binary search tree ordering, a binary search can be used

+    * :math:`O(log_{2}(n))`

 Counting the Number of a Given Element